SiddharthMantri/stuart-challenge/readme.md

 ```
 This will open a browser at http://localhost:8000/

+You could also run: `npx serve -s dist` to run this on http://localhost:5000/

 ### File Structure
 The `src` folder is composed of 4 main parts of the app - Api, Components, Domain, Hooks, Models and State.